mandaputtra/mandaputtra/README.md

 Upcoming Projects.

-- Game Dev, making games with JavaScript or other things.
-Maybe streamed on Twitch (still no progress)
+- Game Dev, silly apps, and some other projects
 - Revamping My Blog to have more sections!
 - Thingking about billion dollar startup.